jean-merelis/angular-components/projects/merelis/angular/README.md

 ### MerSelectComponent

 An advanced select component with filtering and typeahead capabilities.
-Supports single or multipleSelection selection, full customization, reactive forms integration, and conditional rendering.
+Supports single or multiple selection, full customization, reactive forms integration, and conditional rendering.

 ### MerProgressBar